Mario675/Minecraft_Quick_Homes/README.md

 ### How to make a "Hotkey"

-- First up, most of the documentation that is referenced below you can find on the [AutoHotkey's Help manual.](https://www.autohotkey.com/docs/AutoHotkey.htm)
+- For more information about hotkeys: [AutoHotkey's Help manual.](https://www.autohotkey.com/docs/AutoHotkey.htm)
 - Here is an example of a hotkey in Quick homes:

 ```AutoHotKey